pstiasny/VITABS/doc/index.md

 This command will cause all following chords created with an insert command to have the specified initial length.

-More duration are planned for future versions.
+More duration commands are planned for future versions.

 Removing